 Opening and Positioning Workspace Windows

-Double press the View button (labelled Open or Open Window on some consoles) to show the workspace open buttons overlay on all monitors (for the rest of this manual we'll refer to this button as View/Open).
+Double press the Open/View button to show the workspace open buttons overlay on all monitors.
 On the monitor where you want the workspace, press the appropriate button and the window will open on that monitor.

 If the window was already open on a different monitor, it will move to the monitor you selected keeping the same size and position.

 You can also use the Open Workspace Window menu command on the root menu to show the workspace open buttons.
-Pressing View/Open again will close the workspace button overlay, or pressing the X at the top of the button overlay on any screen will close it on all screens.
+Pressing Open/View again will close the workspace button overlay, or pressing the at the top of the button overlay on any screen will close it on all screens.

 There are also button shortcuts to open some of the windows: